turingschool/front-end-curriculum/archive/foundations-js-1-archived.md

 We see that we have the variable keyword, and we've set the variable name to `myVariableName`.

 When we write a very simple variable like this, it's called _declaring_ the variable.

-## Rules for Naming Variables
-- Name must begin with a letter, dollar sign, or an underscore.
-It must NOT begin with a number.
-- Name can contain any of the above characters plus a number, but you cannot use a dash (-) or a period (.) within the name.
-- You cannot use keywords or reserved words.
-- All variables are case sensitive.
-- Use names that describe the kind of information you plan to assign the variable.
-- If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case.

 ### Your Turn (in the console)